ibm-cloud-docs/watsonxdata/scale-engine.md

 - **Scaling an engine in list view**

 1. Click the overflow menu icon at the end of the row and click **Scale**.
-2. In **Scale engine** window, move the slider to set the number of required nodes.
+2. In the **Scale engine** window, move the slider to set the number of required nodes.
 3. Click **Scale**.

 - **Scaling an engine in topology view**

 1. Hover over the engine that you want to scale and click the **Scale** icon.
-2. In **Scale engine** window, move the slider to set the number of required nodes.
+2. In the **Scale engine** window, move the slider to set the number of required nodes.
 3. Click **Scale**.